Suggestions and tools for a deletion concept

 • The protection of the person concerned is strengthened

-The guideline provides data protection officers and IT security officers with a good basis for creating a deletion concept, but it does not relieve companies of the responsibility of developing their own concept that takes into account the data used in the company, the structure of the company and the individual risks in the company.
+The guideline provides data protection officers and IT security officers with a good basis for creating a deletion concept, but it does not relieve companies of the task of developing their own concept that takes into account the data used in the company, the structure of the company and the individual risks in the company.

 Image: Wikipedia / Tobias Klenze / CC-BY-SA 4.0 (creativecommons.org/licenses/by/3.0) at de.wikipedia.org/wiki/Peter_Schaar#/media/File:2013-12-30_30C3_-_Peter_Schaar_3533.JPG